l-dfa/flask_covid/README.rst

 In cmd::

   cd flask_covid
-  venv\Scripts\activate # or venv/bin/activate in Linux
+  venv\Scripts\activate   # or venv/bin/activate on Linux
   flask run

 please, use a web browser to show http://localhost:5000